AndresF49/candacevalentine/README.md

 # What is this?

 This simple React App was created as a Valentine's gift for my wonderful and amazing girlfriend.
+Crafted a gift for the one I cherish most, blending my love for her with my passion for coding.

 ## Color Palette